TomCarlson-NTAC/NIEM-Metamodel/Metamodel Primer Outline.md

 ## How It Works

 "Metamodel" is a framework for building models.
 The metamodel itself isn't the NIEM model.
-It's a "neutral modeling formalism," for these models.
-It's a means of defining a model.
+It's a "neutral modeling formalism" for defining models.
 It provides the means to define a model, as compared to NIEM which is a means for defining real world objects:

 - NIEM: Defines real world things
 - Metamodel: Defines modeling concepts

-**Clean this up**

-Neutral intermediate format.
-(Which is the intermediate format?
-A model instance.)
-Platform independent?

-- sort of like how NIEM doesn't itself define an exchange; it's a means for you to define an exchange yourself.
-- NIEM is just _one_ possible model

 ## What It Looks Like